pablos-here/nbiff/README.md

 ## Features

-It has the following key features:
+`nbiff` has the following features:

 - It is dynamic.
-It self-adjusts when Email accounts are added/deleted, folders are created/deleted
+It self-adjusts when email accounts are added/deleted and folders are created/deleted
-- While dynamic, it is designed to be light-weight and fast
+- While dynamic, it is designed to be light-weight and quick
-- Largely immune from `Thunderbird`s API changes
+- Largely it is immune from `Thunderbird`'s API changes
 - Supports both `x11` and `wayland`
-- Users can configure their own systray icons
+- Users can customize their own systray icons
+- The systray icon provides high-level information such as whether there are unread messages or not.
+- Details are presented, when supported, as a tool tip or a menu accessed by clicking on the systray icon

 ## Installing / Getting started